ZOOM CLASS / WEBINAR

 Drinking and Driving Contract for Parents and Teens

 Social Norming - Perception versus Reality

 Parenting Skills Program

 Parent involvement in the two day program is important to the success of the adolescent client.
 The class instructs parents on specific parental and familial issues in a confidential lecture and group setting.
 This two day program teaches parenting skills and offers the support of counselors and other parents.
 It also provides education on relationship building, limit setting, and a variety of other topics helpful in reestablishing stability in the home.

+Parents attend at no cost with their juvenile.
 Both the juvenile and a parent are to attend and complete the two day session within the same weekend.
 Clients must submit a 300-word essay to the referral source within 1 week of attending.

 Who Should Attend?

 Families with juveniles experiencing on-going alcohol or drug related problems.

 Juveniles exhibiting substance abuse related issues in their personal lives.